yugaWicaksono/swift-struct-app/readme.md

-# A simple app to genereta swift struct from JSON
+# A simple app to generete swift struct from JSON

 When I am developing in Swift I found that I have to generate lot of structs as response from API requests.
 This work can be tedious and error prone.
 So I thought, why not create a simple GUI app in python that convert JSON to struct.
 Thi is my attempt